States we lend in

 Sandpoint also has a lively downtown area with local shops, restaurants, and art galleries.
 Its economy relies on tourism, recreation, and light manufacturing.

-From a real estate perspective, Sandpoint sits at the pricier end of the spectrum with a median home value of around $596,000.
+From a real estate perspective, Sandpoint, Idaho sits at the pricier end of the spectrum with an average home value of around $588,781 as of March 2026.

 Idaho offers a diverse range of living environments, from small rural towns to bustling urban centers like Boise and Coeur d’Alene.
 Understanding the cost of living differences between these areas can help individuals and families decide where to settle.
 Below is a comparison of key factors influencing the cost of living in Idaho’s small towns versus its larger cities.